 This page/post may contain affiliate links.
 As an Amazon Associate, as well as an affiliate of other programs, this means if you purchase something using these links, I will receive a commission on qualifying purchases at no cost to you!
 For more detailed information, please visit our Affiliate Disclaimer pageYou may be thinking ‘I know God uses the weak, broken people of this world but I feel like I may just be too far gone.
 Surely He wouldn’t want to use me?’

 Have you ever felt YOU were too broken, weak and flawed for God to use?
 Do you want to serve God but wonder if you’re just too much of a mess for Him to want to make use of?
-God indeed uses the weak and chooses throughout scripture to use flawed people and I will share why!
+God uses broken people!
+He uses the weak and chooses throughout scripture to use flawed people to achieve great things and I will share why!

 God Uses the Weak – But Can God Use Even Me?

 When I first started blogging I, like others, fell into the trap of comparing myself to other people.
 I think we all do that at one time or another, whether you’re a blogger or not.
 And I would see all these wonderful posts and see how these bloggers SEEMED to have this deep walk with God and here I was feeling like a mess.

 I felt like they must all lead these wonderful, God-filled lives of perfection, with perfect marriages, perfect kids, perfect friends, with cloud floating and harp playing and I was just down here just trying to figure myself out.

 It made me wonder, how is God going to use me when I have all these issues in my life, not just prior to being saved but after.
 I would ask “Who am I to write and give other people encouragement or advice when I have made so many mistakes in my life and so many times that I have sinned.